 The roles in a bigger and more mature company, however, are usually more distinctly defined and have a narrower function scope.
 Also, as the business grows and starts developing multiple products, the need for a chief product officer arises to oversee the entire product portfolio.

-Roles in product management teamEach manager has one’s own responsibilities, limited to his or her sphere of concern.
-The product manager’s role is much wider and includes activities on every level.
+Each manager has their own responsibilities, limited to their sphere of concern.
+The product manager’s role is much broader and includes activities on every level.
 Let’s define the functional scope of the other positions to understand a product manager’s role better.

 - working on project documentation,